department-of-veterans-affairs/vets-website/_employment/job-seekers/start/register.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

 There are many advantages to registering your small business with VA as a Veteran-Owned Small Business (VOSB) or Service-Disabled Veteran-Owned Small Business (SDVOSB) through VA’s Veterans First Verification Program, including contract-bidding advantages with state and federal governments.
+You also get:

 - Tax relief
 - Improved access to capital
-- Counseling and
+- Counseling
-- Support for start-ups and small businesses poised for high-growth and innovation .
+- Support for start-ups and small businesses poised for high growth and innovation.

 VA’s committed to supporting small businesses owned by Veterans.
 VA works hard to put Veterans first when it comes to procurement.

 ### Are you eligible?
 Yes, if: